Transfer Pricing in Colombia

 - Details of the transactions.

-- The functions, pros, and cons assumed in the transactions.
+- The assumed functions, pros, and cons of the transactions.

 - The economic context of the market.